douxxtech/douxx.blog/articles/1-intro.md

 Hi and welcome to [douxx.tech](https://douxx.tech)'s blog !

-Here will be posted some tutorials or.. yea idk some random shit basiclly.
+Here will be posted some tutorials or.. yea idk some random shit basically.

 This website is based on the [UrlToApp documentation website](https://docs.urltoapp.xyz) that I find really cool :)